 The most common method of connecting a device to a wireless network is by entering that network’s password.
-Hackers take advantage of this by developing sophisticated methods and technologies to decipher the handful of characters standing between them and your personal information.
-Using Graphic Processing Units (GPUs) and brute force attack methods, a hacker can rapidly input up to 8.2 billion password combinations per second.
-This approach gives them a good chance at getting your vital information.
+Faced with today’s technology, this handful of characters is toast.
+Using Graphic Processing Units (GPUs), for example, a hacker can input up to 8.2 billion password combinations per second.

-Let’s face it; Wi-Fi passwords are not as secure as they used to be.
-Fortunately tech developers are coming up with better ways to secure your network.
-Tap-to-connect routers are examples of this new technology.
-These routers have a button that can instantaneously connect a user to their Wi-Fi network.
-The button triggers a signal that is then sent to your wireless device.
-All you need to do is authenticate the device and it is ready to use.
-The advantage that these routers have is that a hacker can’t access your network unless he breaks into the building and presses the button himself.
+Fortunately, tech developers are coming up with better ways to secure your network, such as Tap-to Connect routers.
+These routers have a button that connects a user to their Wi-Fi network, triggering a linking signal to your wireless device while it is in close proximity to the router.
+You authenticate the device and it’s ready to use.
+The hacker can’t access your network unless he breaks into the building and presses the button himself.
 Visitors to your company are able to share your signal in the same way, and without asking for a password.

-If pushing a button is still too much, you can use NFC to connect your device to your Wi-Fi network.
-A router equipped with Near Field Communication technology will detect your device when it is nearby, and voila – your device is automatically connected and logged on to the Internet.
+If pushing a button is too tiring, you can use NFC to connect.
+A router equipped with Near Field Communication technology will detect your device when it is nearby, and automatically connect and log you on to the Internet.
 ZDNet explains how this works:

-More than 10,000 wireless devices have been certified for Wi-Fi protected setup since 2007, and a significant number of them are utilizing NFC technology.
+More than 10,000 wireless devices have been certified for Wi-Fi protected setup since 2007, many of them utilizing NFC technology.

-A unique PIN is assigned to each device that joins a protected Wi-Fi network, and is required in order to access the network.
-These PINs are used to ensure that the device trying to connect to the network is allowed to do so.
-This helps to avoid “accidental”, or rather, malicious, attempts to access the system.
+A unique PIN is assigned to each device that joins a protected Wi-Fi network and is required in order to access the network.

-So, what’s the difference between a PIN and a password?
-The PIN is assigned by a registrar device (in this case, the wireless router), and it will detect when a new device is in range.
+How is that different from a password?
+The PIN is assigned by the wireless router, and it will detect when a new device is in range.
 The device will then prompt a PIN entry.
-The PIN is encrypted by the system making it far more secure than a password.
+The PIN is encrypted by the system each time, making it far more secure than a password.